Effect of Noncommutative Geometry on Accretion Disks around RGI-Schwarzschild Black Hole: Thermal Properties of the Accretion Disk in -deformed RGI-Schwarzschild space-time

-where $\dot{M}$ is the mass accretion rate, $\sqrt{- g}$ is the determinant of the space-time metric, $k$ and $h$ are the specific energy and specific angular momentum of the particles in circular orbits, $\Omega$ is the angular velocity, and $r_{ISCO}$ is the radius of the innermost stable circular orbit.
+In the local rest frame of the accreting fluid, the energy flux emitted from the surface of the disk is defined as the energy radiated per unit area per unit time, given by \cite{Novikov,Joshi}.
 The radiated energy flux will be modified in the presence of a $\kappa$-deformed RGI-Schwarzschild space-time due to the determinant of the $\kappa$-deformed space-time metric $\sqrt{-\hat{g}}$ and the $\kappa$-deformed mass accretion rate $\dot{\hat{M}}$, $\kappa$-deformation and running gravitational coupling introduces modifications to the values of $k$, $h$, and $\Omega$.
-Substituting these values in Eq.(\ref{T-16}), we obtain,
+We obtain,

 We have plotted the energy flux per unit accretion rate ($\hat{\mathcal{F}}(x)/\dot{M}$), as shown in Fig.(\ref{Fig6-Flux}).

 From Fig.(\ref{Fig6-Flux}), we observe that quantum gravity corrections affect the energy flux radiated from the accretion disk.
 In the classical Schwarzschild case, the flux profile is shallower and peaks farther from the black hole.
 Introducing the running gravitational coupling (RGI) or the $\kappa$-deformation causes a noticeable shift in the flux distribution.
 In particular, the $\kappa$-deformed RGI-Schwarzschild case shows the highest peak and a sharper profile, indicating a stronger gravitational field near the black hole.
 These results suggest that when both non-commutativity and scale-dependent corrections are present, quantum gravity effects lead to more energetic and compact accretion disks.